 Grey Squirrel – Sciurus carolinensis

-Description: Silver-grey, agouti (speckled) coat, with a brownish tinge on feet, face and along the back, especially in summer; tail fringed white.
-Much larger than the red squirrel, which has uniform reddish-brown (not agouti) fur.
+Silver/grey, agouti (speckled) coat, with a brownish tinge on feet, face and along the back, especially in summer.
+Tail fringed white.
+Larger than red squirrel.
+Can have red tinge to fur.